Cruel Intentions: Direct-to-video films

-Cruel Intentions 2 was released direct-to-video in 2001, written and directed by Roger Kumble, assembled from three episodes filmed for Manchester Prep, a prequel series scrapped by Fox.
-The story features younger versions of Sebastian Valmont and Kathryn Merteuil played by Robin Dunne and Amy Adams.
+A prequel film, Cruel Intentions 2, was released direct-to-video in 2001, written and directed by Roger Kumble, assembled from three episodes filmed for Manchester Prep, a series based on the film scrapped by Fox.
+It features younger versions of Sebastian Valmont and Kathryn Merteuil played by Robin Dunne and Amy Adams, respectively.

-Cruel Intentions 3 followed in 2004, directed by Scott Ziehl, starring Kerr Smith and Kristina Anapau, as Cassidy Merteuil, cousin to Kathryn.

-None of the cast from the original appeared in the sequels.
+It was followed by a standalone sequel, Cruel Intentions 3, in 2004, directed by Scott Ziehl, starring Kerr Smith and Kristina Anapau, as Cassidy Merteuil, cousin to Kathryn.
+None of the cast from the original appeared in the direct-to-video films.

-Canceled sequel series
+Canceled 2016 sequel series

 NBC picked up a television pilot for a continuation of the film's storyline in October 2015.
 The pilot was set seventeen years after the events of the film and sees Bash Casey, son of Sebastian Valmont and Annette Hargrove, discover his late father's journal.
-Upon discovering this he is thrown into a world of lies, sex and power.
+Upon discovering this he is thrown into a world of lies, sex, and power.
 The potential series was to have Kathryn Merteuil, Bash's step-aunt, attempt to gain power of Valmont International.

-Four months later in February, Taylor John Smith and Samantha Logan were cast, with Smith playing the male lead role of Bash Casey, Sebastian Valmont and Annette Hargrove's son.
+In February 2016, Taylor John Smith and Samantha Logan were cast, with Smith playing the male lead role of Bash Casey, Sebastian Valmont and Annette Hargrove's son.
 Gellar reached a deal with producers to reprise her role as the female lead, Kathryn Merteuil.
 In March, Kate Levering was cast to replace Witherspoon for the role of Annette Hargrove.

 Several months later, on October 31, NBC passed on the project and the series did not go forward.

-Planned reboot series
+2024 reboot series

-As of October 2021, a television series reboot of Cruel Intentions was in development for IMDb TV (now Amazon Freevee).
+In October 2021, a television series reboot of Cruel Intentions was in development for IMDb TV (now Amazon Freevee).
+In April 2023, the reboot was given a series order.
+It premiered on Amazon Prime Video on November 21, 2024, but was canceled after one season.